Skip to Content

 • The current Helm deployment does not expose GlassFlow to the internet by default.
 You must use kubectl port-forward to access the UI or API.

 • To expose GlassFlow externally (e.g., via a domain), you must configure ingress in your values.yaml.
-Refer to the default values.yaml here.
+Refer to the section Using Ingress for more details.

 Prerequisites